Dubai One-Day Itinerary

 Stroll around the Dubai Mall and Fountains

-Dubai Mall is considered as the largest mall establishment globally.
-Once you step outside of the Dubai Mall station at the metro, it takes approximately 15 to 20 minutes of walking until you actually reach the mall itself.
+Dubai Mall is considered the largest mall establishment globally.
+Once you step outside the Dubai Mall station at the metro, it takes approximately 15 to 20 minutes of walking until you reach the mall itself.
 While it can be a long walk, it surely is worth the effort, especially because of the view you get to experience while you go through the tunnel-like façade of the entryway.
 You can enjoy the view of high-rise buildings as you are leisurely walking (or standing on the walking escalator).

 If you want to reach the top, you can purchase tickets for the observation deck ranging from roughly 150 AED to 370 AED or approximately P2000 to P5000.
 The actual price depends on what time slot you choose.

 Transportation is relatively easy if you come from your hotel to Burj Khalifa.
 Simply take the metro and alight at the Burj Khalifa Station.
 If you are already inside the Dubai Mall, the viewing deck’s entrance is already located inside it.
 If you want to get closer to the establishment itself, it will take a lot longer—you can either book a taxi from Careem or take a walk for this.

 Additional Areas to Visit: Souks and the Dubai Creek

 If you manage to have excess time in the morning, there is also the option of visiting the souks.
 This is simply a term for traditional Arabic markets in Dubai.
 You can find them close to Dubai Creek, which makes it easier to squeeze in the itinerary.
 A wide array of souks is available to stroll around in textiles, gold jewelers, spices, perfumes, and more.
 This will be an exquisite experience for anyone looking for more cultural exposure in Dubai, as it is located in the older parts of the city.